For 40 years, tag has been equal parts design, functionality, color and value.

 Candles drove dollars, and Norman quickly expanded into textiles. tag went on to pioneer the business of fashion textiles for the home, and four decades later, tag remains an industry leader.

-tag continued to grow, and in 2006 acquired Parallel Lines furniture, now known as TFG or tag furniture.
+tag continued to grow, and in 2006 acquired Parallel Lines furniture, now known as tag furniture.

 Today tag manufacturers in over 9 countries and distributes to more than 30 countries with a strategy that covers more than 71 different product formats.